The average Golden Retriever life span is 10 to 13 years, although some do live longer than this.

 Make sure he is fed a quality dog food.

 Keep him active by exercising him regularly.
-This not only helps his bones and muscles, but it great for his mind.
+This not only helps his bones and muscles, but it great for energy levels and engaging his mind.

 Well exercised Goldens are well rounded dogs!